Hamza-XP/unit-testing-python-calculator/README.md

 # Unit-Tested Python Scientific Calculator

-This project showcases comprehensive set of unit tests that verify the correctness, error handling and edge case testing of calculator functions
+This project showcases comprehensive set of unit tests that verify the correctness, error handling and edge case testing of calculator functions.

 ---